cookiecutter-flask/cookiecutter-flask/README.md

 ### Unreleased

+- Update all node dependencies to latest versions
 - Switch to using Github Actions for template CI
 - Remove support for Node 10 as a Cookiecutter option